juanmrq95/interFace/README.md

 - Connect to the ganglion and stream data: `node ganglion-lsl.js`
 - Run lsl-viewer to check connections and stream: `python lsl-viewer.py`
 - Check calibration values:
+- Modify the commands on gestureControl.py to map keyboards keys to different facial expressions

 ![leftcheek](https://user-images.githubusercontent.com/14130139/40259368-a08bdbe0-5aaa-11e8-932a-5db99a480837.png)